Table of Contents Show

 Trusting the Changer, not the Changeling

-I am countering that bullshit.
-The bigger truth is that it was never just proof for an audience: it was a crazy-ass Paule experiment that was a long time coming.
+I’m countering the bullshit.
+The bigger truth is this wasn’t performance for an audience; it was a long-brewing, crazy-ass Paule experiment—one I had to go through.
 In everything, this spiritual growth and path was the inevitable result of over two years of blogging and getting back down to the basics of a spiritual recovery.
-The performative and self-conscious is on its way out, learning to be genuinely authentic and grateful instead of selfish.
+The performative and self-conscious masking are on their way out, learning to be genuinely authentic and grateful instead of selfish.
 One of the hardest things right now is trusting change and allowing it to be real.

 Today, I’m freer, lighter, and clearer, again.
 When I started over 4 years ago, it was an abrupt turn, then another about a year later, and another year after.
 Easter is coming.
-There was a detour of years, and it was needed.
-It was a crucible and a long study.
-A soul searching and a gauntlet of mistakes, and searching for answers.
+Those detours that took years were needed to get back on the path I was on before even moving to Missoula.
+It was a crucible and a long, juicy study in soul searching, and a gauntlet of mistakes, and searching for answers.
 I got, in some sense, what I asked for, on a lot of levels.
 And it was perfect.

-Tomorrow morning, my sponsor and I are taking me through Step 4 again, and I’m set on doing it right.
-40 years of an old, false, self-obsessed, and well-guarded, Paule that I’m also so tired of.
+Tomorrow morning, my sponsor and I are taking me through Step 4 again, which is about searching and fearless moral inventory.
+I’m set on doing this round well with another human being and in the presence of my God.
+40 years old, self-obsessed, and well-guarded, fake-Paule, that I am also tired of.

-I must become less so He might increase.
+I must become less so that He might increase.